Illawarra Catholic Club Limited

 Please note a fee is applicable to replace a lost or stolen card.
 This fee is determined by the Board and may vary from time to time.
 Your membership card should be with you whenever you visit the club.

-This Policy may change.
-We will let you know of any changes to this Policy by posting a notification on our websites at www.clubcentralhurstville.com.au and www.clubcentralmenai.com.au.
+The above policies may change.
+We will let you know of any changes to Policies by posting a notification on our websites at www.clubcentralhurstville.com.au and www.clubcentralmenai.com.au.
 Any information collected after an amended privacy statement has been posted on the site, will be subject to that amended privacy statement.

 Sutherland and Miranda Liquor Accord – Banned from One, Banned from All Program